greggman/sedon/README.md

 This wasn't the only case were I gave it screenshots.
 I expected screenshots to work for widgets in UIs.
 I did not expect it to work for graphics in general.

+### Failure

+One thing we both failed at was an algorithm for auto-layout.
+There's one in there now `View->Cleanup` but it does a horrible job.
+It's possible.

 ## Future